haraldrudell/Linux-WPA3-Personal/README.md

 All network interfaces are listed by `ip l`

-Once can also examine which driver claims a certain vendor and product:
+One can also examine which driver claims a certain vendor and product:
 <pre>
 <strong>modprobe --showconfig | grep v0846p9053</strong>
 alias usb:v0846p9053d*dc*dsc*dp*ic*isc*ip*in* mt76x2u